Ready to find the perfect college degree?

 A Culinary Arts Education

 Like becoming a chef, preparation for a career as a cook has changed over recent years.
-While candidates can still obtain some entry-level positions after a few weeks of on-the-job training, professional cooks in high-end restaurants and private households – the types of employers that typically offer the highest pay rates – are increasingly learning their skills through college degree programs and apprenticeships.
+Candidates can still obtain some entry-level positions after a few weeks of on-the-job training.
+Professional cooks in high-end restaurants and private households are increasingly learning their skills through college degree programs and apprenticeships.

 Professional culinary institutes, vocational cooking schools and colleges offer postsecondary education programs in culinary arts.
 In these programs, students learn various cooking styles as well as basic kitchen skills and food handling safety.
-They may learn how to prepare international foods and develop advanced cooking techniques that allow them to cook complex dishes.
-Some culinary arts programs take only a few months to complete, while others span a broader range of subject matter and take as long as two years to finish.
+They may learn how to prepare international foods and develop advanced cooking techniques that enable them to cook complex dishes.
+Some culinary arts programs take only a few months to complete.
+Others span a broader range of subject matter and take as long as two years to finish.
 Students seeking a career in cooking should enroll in one of the more than 200 programs accredited by the American Culinary Federation.

 The Apprenticeship Route to a Career as a Cook

 If a college degree program or other culinary arts program isn’t right for you, an apprenticeship might be.
-As long as you are at least 17 years of age, have a high school diploma (or equivalent) and can pass a drug test, you can apply for an apprenticeship.
-Culinary industry associations, trade unions, professional culinary institutes and the American Culinary Federation sponsor apprenticeship programs across the nation in conjunction with the U.S. Department of Labor.
+If you’re at least 17 years of age, have a high school diploma (or equivalent) and pass a drug test, you can apply for an apprenticeship.
+Culinary industry associations, trade unions, professional culinary institutes and the American Culinary Federation sponsor apprenticeship programs across the nation.
+They do this in conjunction with the U.S. Department of Labor.
 During these apprenticeships, aspiring cooks study food safety and learn how to use knives and kitchen equipment.
 They spend a year working under the guidance of an experienced professional chef.
-The combination of technical training and hands-on kitchen experience is what prepares apprentices to succeed in the field of culinary arts.
+The combination of technical training and hands-on kitchen experience prepares apprentices to succeed in the field of culinary arts.